 There will always be times in work when despite best efforts things are just going completely wrong and not according to plan.
 If you take the time out to study exactly what has happened, you will usually see a pattern to it and in that pattern is always a recipe for improvement or a signal to change direction and quick.

 Root Cause Fault Analysis

 9 times out of 10 what went wrong could have been avoided no matter how you dress it up.
 In the manufacturing industry they use what’s caused Root Cause Analysis or Root Cause Fault Analysis (RCA or RCFA) which arose in the 1950’s out of a study by NASA to seek reasons as to why things went wrong at a fundamental level, at the root.
 It’s a super tool and one that will benefit the whole organisation if used effectively.
 You don’t just presume why things went wrong at face value, well you can but this is a sure way of ensuring they will keep happening.
 There is a technique to be followed that involves 12 steps from defining the problem, interviewing or data gathering, data mining, identification of a solution, implementation, effectiveness to standardising the solution.
-This is a powerful tool to master to close out issues permanently or at least to reduce the possibility of reoccurrence to a very minimum.
+This is a powerful tool to master to close out issues permanently or at least to reduce the possibility of them happening again.

 Helping you grow